clingen-data-model/allele/source/allele/implementation/value_set_list/ancillary_amino_acid_change_type.md

 Scope and Usage
 ---------------

-A controlled vocabulary term used to describe the resulting effect a nucleotideChangeType can have at the amino acid level.
-Currently constraint to be a child of [sequence_variant](http://www.sequenceontology.org/browser/current_svn/term/SO:0001060) within the Sequence Ontology.
-These values can be experimentally discovered or derived with annotation tools such as [VAT](http://www.yandell-lab.org/software/vaast.html), [SnpEff](http://snpeff.sourceforge.net/) or [ANNOVAR](http://www.openbioinformatics.org/annovar/).
+ancillaryAminoAcidChangeType allows for the use of additional amino acid types which can be used to clarify and add depth to the [primary-amino-acid-change-type](primary-amino-acid-change-type.html).
+Additionally, this type allows a single annotation using a term not included in the primary list.

-We have curated a list of Sequence Ontology terms to be used when annotating SimpleAllele aminoAcidChangeType.
-Use of this list allows grouping of change types at a higher level, enriching the ability to preform logic and algorithm based operation across larger groups of amino acid change types.
+Additionally ancillaryAminoAcidChangeType can be used to annotate types experimentally discovered or derived with annotation tools such as [VAT](http://www.yandell-lab.org/software/vaast.html), [SnpEff](http://snpeff.sourceforge.net/) or [ANNOVAR](http://www.openbioinformatics.org/annovar/).

 ancillaryAminoAcidChangeType List
 ----------------------------------

-In cases where additional or clarifying terms are needed a child of sequence_variant may be used and if a term is need it can be submitted for review via the sequence ontology request a term.
+Currently constraint to be a child of [sequence_variant](http://www.sequenceontology.org/browser/current_svn/term/SO:0001060) within the Sequence Ontology.

 Examples: